Vermont RN to BSN Programs

 - Aging Populations in Nursing Care

-The state of Vermont has a few online RN to BSN programs that are open to licensed practicing nurses.
-All are accredited through the ACEN or the Commission on Collegiate Nursing Education (CCNE) in order to assure patients that the standard of care will remain high even as our Healthcare System Implement sweeping change.
+The state of Vermont has some online RN to BSN programs that are open to licensed practicing nurses.
+All are accredited through the American Association of Colleges of Nursing in order to assure patients that the standard of care will remain high even as our system sweeps change.
 Given the few programs that are available throughout the state, competition is stiff for entry to the RN to BSN track, which is something that nurses should bear in mind.

 Admissions and Program Length

 Castleton University’s RN to BSN program allows licensed nurses to complete coursework leading to a Bachelor of Science in nursing.
 Offered flexibly both online and in class, students will complete degree requirements totaling 122 credits in order to graduate with a BSN.
 Each student’s portfolio is evaluated individually, which means that the time frame and number of credits to graduate may vary from student to student.
 All students who wish to enter the program must be able to practice nursing within the state and remain licensed for the duration of the program.

 The University of Vermont allows nurses to enhance their knowledge and skillset through the completion of the universities RN to BSN program.
 Nurses have access to individual academic counseling and are able to access the university tuition payment plan, which means that affordability is a key metric for the university.
 Accredited by the Commission on Collegiate Nursing Education, most nurses complete their degree within three years.
 Students are subject to a per-credit fee of about $650; part-time students are also assessed for fees pertaining to student government and facilities expenses.

 Does an RN to BSN Increase My Salary?